taylorza/zxn-inlineasm-doc/Documentation/Pseudo-ops.md

 ```

 ## INCLUDE
-Include external source files in the current source stream being assembled.
-Includes can be nested up to 8 levels deep, at each level there is no hard limit on the number of files that can be included.
+Include external source files in the current assembly stream.
+You can nest includes up to 8 levels deep, and there’s no strict limit on the number of files you can include at each level.

-Included source files do not follow the NextBASIC line numbering scheme or require a `;` to introduce assembly code lines.
-This facilitates the use of assembly libraries that can be shared by other assemblers as long as the code in the source file is compatible with the NextBASIC inline assembler.
+The included source files don’t adhere to the NextBASIC line numbering scheme.
+They also don’t require a semicolon (;) to introduce assembly code lines.
+This flexibility allows you to use assembly libraries from other assemblers as long as they are compatible with the NextBASIC inline assembler.

-Errors reported from included files will indicate the file name and line number within the file that contains the offending instructions.
+When errors occur in included files, the reported information will specify the file name and line number containing the problematic instructions.

 **Example**
 ```